zchips/web-s10-rtk-query-mp-start/README.md

 2. Inside [QuoteForm.js](./frontend/components/QuoteForm.js) use the `useCreateQuoteMutation` hook to POST a new quote to the server.

-3. Inside Inside [quotesApi.js](./frontend/state/quotesApi.js) build the functionality needed to DELETE a quote and PUT a change to its `apocryphal` status.
+3. Inside [quotesApi.js](./frontend/state/quotesApi.js) build the functionality needed to DELETE a quote and PUT a change to its `apocryphal` status.

 ❗ Note that this task and the next ones can be done in parallel.